-The District utilizes one kind of fund:
+The District utilizes two kinds of funds:

-• Governmental fund: The District's basic services are included in the governmental fund, which generally focuses on (1) how cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances left at year end that are available for spending.
-Consequently, the governmental fund statements provide a detailed short-term view that helps the reader determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.
-Because this information does not encompass the additional long-term focus of the district-wide statements, additional information following the governmental fund statements explain the relationship (or differences) between them.
+- Governmental funds: Most of the District's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances left at year end that are available for spending.
+Consequently, the governmental funds statements provide a detailed short-term view that helps the reader determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.
+Because this information does not encompass the additional long-term focus of the district-wide statements, additional information following the governmental funds' statements explain the relationship (or differences) between them. - Proprietary funds: Distinguish operating revenue and expenses from non-operating items.
+Operating revenue and expenses generally result from providing services in connection with a proprietary fund's principal ongoing operations.
+The principal operating revenues of the proprietary funds relate to charges to local districts from operation of special education busing in their respective districts and charging internal district funds for their fleet activities.
+Operating expenses for proprietary funds include the cost of operating special education busing and depreciation on capital assets.
+All revenue and expenses not meeting this definition are reported as non-operating revenues and expenses